-Are you quieter and not so great at the humblebrag?
+Are you not so great at the humblebrag?
 Enlist the help of a more outgoing friend to be your voice and tell your story.
 Chances are they love what you’re doing and can tell your story to the world.

 Are blog posts and email newsletters intimidating?
 Ask your more literary friends to contribute posts and help create your brand’s voice.
 You’d be surprised how many people you know who want freelance jobs or even just a fun topic to write about to help build their portfolio.

 Organization got you down?
-Maybe mom or little sis will keep your orders packed and shipped for some extra help around the house.
+Maybe a family member will keep your orders packed and shipped for some extra help around the house.

 You don’t have to be born with a megaphone in your hand to follow these tips.
 While the best marketers make it seem natural and easy, breaking your promotion down into smaller tasks is doable for any artist.
 The best know to play to their strengths and bring in help when they need it.

 Above all else: Remember why you’re doing this.
 Focus on sharing your unique story with your audience.
 Don’t be afraid to write up a to-do list and check things off one by one.
 Soon enough you’ll be building some buzz around your brand.

 - Read up on Social Media Tips for Creatives

 - Get your Primer on Search Engine Optimization